sindice/sparqled/demo/swdf/README.md

 # Uncompress the data
 42sh$ bunzip2 swdf-types.nq.bz2
 # Add the statements to the named graph `http://data.semanticweb.org/summary`.
-42sh$ java -cp sesame-backend-xxx.jar org.sindice.core.sesame.backend.SesameBackendCLI \
+42sh$ java -cp ../../sesame-backend/target/sesame-backend-xxx.jar org.sindice.core.sesame.backend.SesameBackendCLI \
                 --format N-QUADS --type NATIVE --args native-summary \
                 --contexts http://data.semanticweb.org/summary --add-rdf ./swdf-types.nq
 ```
-3. Update the path to the `native` folder in `config.xml`.
+3. Update the paths to the `native` and `native-summary` folders in `config.xml`.
-4. Update the paths to `sparqled.war` and to the sparqled home `demo/swdf/` in `swdf.xml`.
+4. Update the paths in `swdf.xml` to `sparqled.war`, located at `../../sparqled/target/sparqled.war`, and to the sparqled home, i.e., the current directory.
 5. Copy `swdf.xml` to `$CATALINA_HOME/conf/Catalina/localhost`.
 6. The application can be accessed at [http://localhost:8080/swdf/](http://localhost:8080/swdf/).